Stochastic1017/Airport-Weather-Prediction/README.md

 To predict delay using regression, and cancellation using classification, we use Random Forests Regressor and Random Forest Classifier respectively.
 The code to fit these models can be found [here](https://github.com/Stochastic1017/Airport-Weather-Prediction/blob/main/models/optimized-flight-prediction-v2.py).
 Both these models are pickled and deployed (in cache) when the web-app is launched.

 The RMSE for delay predictions (unbounded) is 156 minutes.
-The RMSE for delay predictions (bounded, i.e., report positive delays) is 25 minutes.
+The RMSE for delay predictions (bounded, i.e., only positive delays) is 25 minutes.
 The cancellation classification has an accuracy of 98.04%.